mongodb/docs/source/includes/live-migration-from-com-workflow.rst

   - In the :guilabel:`Live Migration: Connect to Atlas` section of your
     |com| organization's :guilabel:`Settings` page, select
-    :guilabel:`Connect to Atlas` and paste the the link-token that you created in |service|.
+    :guilabel:`Connect to Atlas` and paste the link-token that you created in |service|.
 To learn more, see :opsmgr:`Connect to Atlas for Live Migration
     </tutorial/connect-to-atlas-live-migration>` in Ops Manager, or